yousefelassal/quote-cron/README.md

 > Be great in act, as you have been in thought.

 > Your vision will become clear only when you can look into your own heart.
 Who looks outside, dreams, who looks inside, awakes.

+> If there is such a thing as a good marriage, it is because it resembles friendship rather than love.